lgchiaretto/tmux/README.md

 ### Configuration

-After installation, you can customize the base paths used by the OpenShift cluster management tools.
+After installation, you can customize the base paths, credentials, and settings used by the OpenShift cluster management tools.

 **During Installation:**

+The `configure-local.sh` script will prompt you interactively to customize:
+- Cluster base path
+- KVM variables directory
+- FZF border label
+- vSphere credentials (username and password)
+- OpenShift admin credentials (username and password)

-The `configure-local.sh` script will prompt you to customize the cluster path and domain during installation.
-If you skip this step, the defaults will be used.
+If you skip any prompt, the defaults from `config.sh.example` will be used.

 **After Installation:**